 According to Section 35(7) of the Asylum Act, the cases of unaccompanied children should be prioritised.
 However, this prioritisation is not applied in practice.
 According to HHC lawyers and attorneys working with unaccompanied children, in several cases the decision-making procedure took the same length as in the cases of adults and the former IAO and the NDGAP used up the 60 days.
 The HHC is not aware of cases where the former IAO or the NDGAP used the legal possibility to extend the deadline.

-At the time of writing, there was one (former) unaccompanied minor in the transit zone of Tompa whose case represents the systematic delays and the NDGAP’s attitude pretty well.
+At the beginning of 2020, there was one (former) unaccompanied minor in the transit zone of Tompa whose case represents the systematic delays and the NDGAP’s attitude pretty well.
 He entered the transit zone of Röszke originally together with his uncle and uncle’s partner on 3 January 2019 and asked for asylum immediately.
 While his story was closely linked to that of his relatives who were granted international protection, his asylum application was rejected.
 This meant that the relatives were transferred to an open camp while the minor had to stay in detention, practically becoming an unaccompanied child.
 The first procedure lasted 3 months.
 The Metropolitan Court ordered the NDGAP to conduct a new procedure, which started in 19 July 2019 and ended on 4 December 2019, lasting nearly five months.
 In January 2020, the minor turned eighteen and therefore ‘aged out’ of the special legal protection afforded to unaccompanied minors.

 The personal interview of the asylum seeker is mandatory in the asylum procedure.
 The NDGAP may omit the personal interview in the following cases, where the asylum seeker:

-(a) Is not fit for being heard;
+- Is not fit for being heard;

-(b) Submitted a subsequent application and, in the application, failed to state facts or provided proofs that would allow the recognition as a refugee or beneficiary of subsidiary protection.
+- Submitted a subsequent application and, in the application, failed to state facts or provided proofs that would allow the recognition as a refugee or beneficiary of subsidiary protection.
 The personal hearing cannot be dispensed with, if the subsequent application is submitted by a person seeking recognition whose application was submitted earlier on his/her behalf as a dependent person or an unmarried minor.

 More asylum seekers in the transit zones also complained to the HHC of the fact there were armed security guards present during the interviews, standing or sitting behind their backs.
 This made the asylum seekers feel extremely intimidated.